Consolidated Communications in Minnesota at a Glance

 About Consolidated Communications in Minnesota

-Consolidated Communications serves Minnesota communities with both Fidium Fiber and DSL internet, providing broadband options in areas of the state where larger providers have limited reach.
-Minnesota's strong emphasis on connectivity and digital inclusion aligns well with Consolidated's fiber expansion efforts, which target communities that have historically been underserved by high-speed broadband.
+Consolidated Communications serves Minnesota communities with both Fidium Fiber.
+DSL internet, providing broadband options in areas of the state where larger providers have limited reach.
+Minnesota's strong emphasis on connectivity and digital inclusion aligns well with Consolidated's fiber expansion efforts.
+Which target communities that have historically been underserved by high-speed broadband.

 Minnesota residents on Consolidated's network benefit from the company's aggressive fiber deployment strategy under the Fidium brand.
-Communities upgrading from DSL to fiber see immediate improvements in speed, reliability, and the ability to support multiple connected devices simultaneously, a critical upgrade for Minnesota households that depend on internet for work, education, and entertainment during long winter months.
+Communities upgrading from DSL to fiber see immediate improvements in speed, reliability.
+The ability to support multiple connected devices simultaneously, a critical upgrade for Minnesota households that depend on internet for work, education, and entertainment during long winter months.

 Consolidated Communications Plans in Minnesota